 It works on a similar basis as the other settings.
-Here you can name the title of the slider, upload a specific image to be shown and lastly add in a URL to point the slide to.
-You can in fact keep on adding custom sliders to your hearts content.
-Although you don’t want to put of a shed load of them.
+Here you can name the title of the slider, upload a specific image to be shown and lastly add in a URL to point the slide too.
+You can, in fact, keep on adding custom sliders to your heart’s content.
+Although you don’t want to put off a shed load of them.

 Featured categories: The next section deals with featured categories, in a similar vein as other settings it’s just a case clicking on a drop down, choosing a category, the number of posts and choosing a thumbnail size for the section.

 As well as the above you can add another featured category section, then allocate a different category and change the post count etc.